-Short-term and long-term memory
+1. Short-term and long-term memory

-Patients suffering from so-called senile forgetfulness remember in detail events that occurred in early childhood or many years ago, but are unable to keep in mind what happened half an hour ago.
+Patients suffering from age-related memory loss remember in detail events that occurred in early childhood or many years ago but are unable to keep in mind what happened half an hour ago.

-Human brain starts remembering from the womb
+3. The human brain starts remembering from the womb

-During tests, an acoustic signal was sent through the mother’s abdomen, and then an ultrasonic scanner was used to examine reaction of the fetus.
-It was found that fetus responds to the sound, slightly moving body or legs.
+During tests, an acoustic signal was sent through the mother’s abdomen, and then an ultrasonic scanner was used to examine the reaction of the fetus.
+It was found that the fetus responds to the sound, slightly moving its body or legs.

-Memory is individual
+4. Memory is individual

 It’s a well-known fact that feelings play an important role in remembering things.
 In a state of emotional splash memory sometimes can calls things, forgotten a long time ago.

-It was found out that taxi drivers have it much more developed.
-In fact the better a driver knows the city and the shorter way he can find to travel from one location to another, the bigger is the size of the frontal lobe of his brain.
+It was found out that taxi drivers had it much more developed.
+In fact, the better a driver knows the city and the shorter way he can find to travel from one location to another, the bigger is the size of the frontal lobe of his brain.
 The gray matter volume doesn’t change, it is just distributed differently.